VivekaAryan/Cancer-classfiication-using-MLflow-and-DVC/README.md

     - __Description__: This pipeline handles the classification of new medical images.
 It loads the trained model, processes input images, and outputs predictions indicating the type of chest cancer.
     - __Tools__: TensorFlow, Numpy.

+- __Frontend__
+    - __Description__: The frontend interface allows users to upload medical images and view the classification results.
+Users can interact with the application through a web interface where they can easily upload images, trigger the prediction process, and see the output.

+    - __Tools__: HTML, CSS, JavaScript, Bootstrap.

+- __Backend__
+    - __Description__: The backend is implemented using Flask, a lightweight web framework for Python.
+It handles the image upload, preprocessing, and interfacing with the prediction pipeline to return the classification results to the frontend.

+    - __Tools__: Flask, Python.

+- __Deployment__
+    - __Description__: The deployment process involves setting up a CI/CD pipeline using GitHub Actions and AWS services.
+This ensures that the application is built, tested, and deployed automatically whenever changes are made to the codebase.
+The deployment pipeline handles the following steps:

+        - __Build Docker Image__: The source code is packaged into a Docker image.
+        - __Push to ECR__: The Docker image is pushed to Amazon Elastic Container Registry (ECR).
+        - __Launch EC2 Instance__: An Amazon EC2 instance is launched to host the application.
+        - __Pull Docker Image__: The EC2 instance pulls the Docker image from ECR.
+        - __Run Docker Image__: The Docker image is run on the EC2 instance, making the application accessible.
+    Tools: GitHub Actions, AWS (EC2, ECR), Docker.

 ## Overview of the Workflow

 1. [Setting up Initial Directory structure and file](#1-setting-up-initial-directory-structure-and-file)